Fl4v/teamspeak-3-hosting/README.md

 The script will pull down the latest teaspeak3 docker image from Docker Hub.

-Once up and running, make a note of the ServerAdmin privilege key/token as you will it during first login.
+Once up and running, make a note of the ServerAdmin privilege key/token as you will need it during first login.

 Use `ctrl+z` to exit the container shell gracefully.